 Print Out a Copy of Your Hotel Reservation

 Some hotels require that you print out the hotel voucher to present at check-in, but not all of them.
 So be sure to check the details and see if your hotel specifically requests it.
-It’s definitely a pain when you try to check in and they require the printed “voucher” — then you have to find somewhere to print it off…and they charge you!
+It’s definitely a pain when you try to check-in and they require the printed “voucher” — then you have to find somewhere to print it off…and they charge you!
+NOTE: This is extremely rare…but can happen!

 Typically, you can just access your reservation confirmation information, address and phone number within your saved documents on your cell phone (as mentioned in the previous travel tip).
 But you may also want to print your reservation just so that you have a copy of the hotel address and contact information, in case your cell phone isn’t working.
 Or at minimum, include this information on your travel “Cheat Sheet” (as recommended above).